Tacoma Rainiers Game Notes: vs. Las Vegas (7:05 p.m.)

 - Tacoma Rainiers Game Notes: vs. Las Vegas (7:05 p.m.) - Tacoma Rainiers

-- Chihuahuas & Whataburger's Second Donation Drive for Child Crisis Center Set to Take Place Tomorrow - El Paso Chihuahuas

-- Long Strikes Out 3, River Cats' Late Comeback Falls Short - Sacramento River Cats
+- Lambert, Dennis Lead Albuquerque over Round Rock, 6-3 - Albuquerque Isotopes

-- Salt Lake Holds 4 Run Lead to Beat Sacramento - Salt Lake Bees
+- 5th Straight Quality Start Leads to Bees' Victory - Salt Lake Bees

+- Johnson Goes Yard, Steals Two Bags as River Cats Fall to 1ST Place Bees - Sacramento River Cats

+- Aviators Take Flight, Leave Yard Twice in 5-2 Win at Tacoma - Tacoma Rainiers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.